 In fact, people who eat diets rich in calcium may actually weigh less and have less body fat.
 In one study, adolescent girls who had an extra 300 milligrams of calcium each day, which is equivalent to one glass of milk, weighed up to 2 pounds (907 grams) less than girls who didn't get the extra calcium.

-You can also offer low-fat and nonfat dairy products as healthy alternatives to whole milk products — and instead of sodas and sugary fruit drinks that have very little nutritional value.
+You also can offer low-fat and nonfat dairy products as healthy alternatives to whole-milk products — and instead of sodas and sugary fruit drinks that have very little nutritional value.
 If your teen drinks juice, offer calcium-fortified 100% fruit juices (not too much juice, though, as that can contribute a lot of sugar and calories).

 Also talk to your teen about osteoporosis and the importance of dairy products and other calcium-rich foods in a healthy diet.